Queens–Midtown Tunnel: Opening and early years

 The Queens–Midtown Tunnel finished on schedule in late 1940.
 President Franklin D. Roosevelt was the first person to drive through the tunnel, on October 28, 1940.
 The general public could not use it until mid-November.
 An advertisement for the tunnel, published in newspapers just before its opening, touted it as "the toll that isn't a toll" with the slogan "Cross In 3 Minutes, Save In 3 Ways ...
 Time!
 Money!
 Gas!"
 The Queens Chamber of Commerce's president praised the Queens–Midtown Tunnel as something that would spur development in Queens.

 The tunnel was opened to the general public on November 15, 1940, at a ceremony on the Queens side.
 The attendees included the Queens and Manhattan borough presidents; U.S. Senator Robert F. Wagner; and New York City Council president Newbold Morris, who was attending in La Guardia's stead.
 The tubes were fitted with a then-new lighting technology that allowed drivers to more quickly adjust to the sunlight upon leaving the tunnel.
 One hundred and fifty workers were hired and trained to operate the tunnel.
 The first paying customer was Henry Sokovit of Queens.

 In a report published in August 1939, the New York City Tunnel Authority had estimated that the tunnel would carry 10 million vehicles in its first year and would reach its 16-million annual-vehicle capacity by 1952.
 Against expectation, traffic counts in the first few months were lower than expected because motorists could use the East River bridges to the north and south for free.
 The tunnel had carried one million vehicles by February 1941, three months after opening.
 This was further exacerbated by the gasoline rationing during World War II, which caused vehicular trips in general to decline.
 The tunnel was closed during the nighttime beginning in February 1943, but due to growing nighttime traffic demand, 24-hour operation resumed in July 1944.
 By 1946, the tunnel was running a $5.8 million deficit.
 The Triborough Bridge and Tunnel Authority, the successor to the New York City Tunnel Authority, recorded a 72% increase in tunnel traffic in the first half of that year compared to the same time frame in 1945.
 The tunnel recorded its first profits in 1949, with a net earning of $659,505.
 As part of an experiment to alleviate traffic congestion, in December 1955, one of the eastbound tube's lanes began carrying westbound traffic during morning rush hours.

-In 1950, the TBTA and several airlines agreed to build the East Side Airline Terminal at First Avenue between 37th and 38th Streets, on the Manhattan side of the tunnel.
+In 1950, the TBTA and several airlines agreed to build the East Side Airlines Terminal at First Avenue between 37th and 38th Streets, on the Manhattan side of the tunnel.
 When the terminal opened in 1953, it accommodated bus routes that ran to either LaGuardia or John F. Kennedy International Airports.
 The terminal operated until 1984, and it was sold in 1985.
 This site is now occupied by The Corinthian, an apartment complex.